TI-Toolkit/tivars_lib_py/README.md

 Functions to decode and encode strings into tokens can be found in `tivars.tokenizer`.
 Support currently exists for all models in the 82/83/84 series as well as the TI-73; PR's concerning the sheets themselves should be directed upstream to [TI-Toolkit/tokens](https://github.com/TI-Toolkit/tokens).

+> [!IMPORTANT]
+> In contrast to some other tokenizers like SourceCoder, tokenization does _not_ depend on whether the content appears inside a BASIC string literal.
+Text is always assigned to the _longest_ permissible token.

 ## Documentation

 Library documentation can be found on [GitHub Pages](https://ti-toolkit.github.io/tivars_lib_py/).

 The var file format(s) and data sections can be found in a readable format on the [repository wiki](https://github.com/TI-Toolkit/tivars_lib_py/wiki).
 Much of the information is copied from the [TI-83 Link Guide](http://merthsoft.com/linkguide/ti83+/vars.html), though has been updated to account for color models.

+> [!NOTE]
+> The wiki is still a work-in-progress.
+Why not [contribute a page](https://github.com/TI-Toolkit/tivars_lib_py/wiki)?

 ## Examples